Raushankumar0001/Offline-Voice-Assistant/README.md

       "Nova"
     "Wakeup Nova"

--To deactivate or put the assistant to sleep:
+##To deactivate or put the assistant to sleep:
+-  Say any of the following:
      "Good buy"

 ## command and action